Seven Islands of Bombay: History

-They were partly handed over to England under this title as part of the dowry of Catherine Braganza when she married Charles II in 1661.
+The islands were partly handed over to England under this title as part of the dowry of Catherine Braganza when she married Charles II in 1661.
 The isles and islets had earlier been part of indigenous polities like the Silhara dynasty and the Gujarat Sultanate before they were captured by the Portuguese Armadas in 1534.
-After acquiring them as through a royal dowry from the Kingdom of Portugal, Charles II leased Bombay and adjacent islets to the East India Company in 1668 for £10 per year.
+After acquiring them as through a royal dowry from the Kingdom of Portugal, Charles II leased Bombay and adjacent islets to the East India Company in 1668 for £10 per year, receiving a loan of £50,000 at 6% interest in return for the favour.